GoogleChrome/web.dev/src/site/content/en/blog/indexeddb/index.md

 4. Perform operation on object store

 A transaction can be thought of as a safe wrapper around an operation or group of operations.
-If one of the actions within a transaction fail, all of the actions are rolled back.
+If one of the actions within a transaction fails, all of the actions are rolled back.
 Transactions are specific to one or more object stores, which you define when you open the transaction.
 They can be read-only or read and write.
 This signifies whether the operations inside the transaction read the data or make a change to the database.